 Have extra time on your hands?
 Not for long.
-Explore some of the many attractions and events that St. Louis has to offer.
+Explore some of the many attractions and events that St. Louis, Missouri has to offer.

 Delmar Loop – This six-block entertainment and shopping district is packed with hip bars, eclectic restaurants, live music venues, vintage clothing boutiques and a Hollywood-inspired walk of fame featuring St. Louis celebrities